CraigInches/nncli/docs/source/configuration.rst

 ------------------

-nncli pulls in configuration from the ``config`` file located in the standard location for your platform.
+nncli pulls in configuration from the ``config`` file located in the standard location for your platform:

 - Windows: ``%USERPROFILE%\AppData\Local\djmoch\nncli``